jeffboody/libbfs/readme.md

 ================

-BFS is a file system that is primarily intended to be used as a replacement for file I/O but can also be used to replace databases, zip files and XML files in some cases.
+BFS is a file system that is primarily intended to be used as a replacement for file I/O but may also be used to replace databases and zip files in some cases.
 The API is designed to be much simpler than any of these alternatives and can support two underlying file types which include named binary blobs and key value pairs.
 The file system is implemented as an SQLite database which is more robust, more portable and higher performance than file I/O.

 The following sections describe the library and command line tool.